unforswearing/applescript/README.md

 ∫∫ **Notational Velocity**
 A few Notational Velocity scripts.

+∫∫ **Pandoc and Textutils**
+Scripts that use the above mentioned command line tools to convert documents to different formats.

 ∫∫ **Camtasia Auto Record Timer.scpt**
 A script that uses a few items from the hidden applescript dictionary for Camtasia.
 Useful for when you need to capture video of something happening on the screen, but won't be around to do it manually.
 May be variably functional, though the last few tests were successful.